sloansparger/webpack-wordpress/README.md

     - same as setup for prod, except still have file mapping for debugging purposes
 - npm scripts
   - create script that checks on the status of the webpack setup
 - deployment setup
   - make sure
+- would love to be able to move the entire theme folder up only ever have it move down when it is needed for building... not really sure  this is possible with php..
+- is there a better way to get css to load with sourcemaps... though everything works, there has to be a better way...

 # Completed